 1992 Steelers 29 at Oilers 24

 Bill Cowher's first game as head coach!
 Trailing 14-0 early in the game, Cowher shows he has massive Kahunas, calling a brilliant fake punt on 4th and 15 -- a pass from punter Mark Royals to RB Warren Williams -- that covers 44 yds, all the way to the Houston 1-yd line.
 Barry Foster takes it in a play later to get the Steelers back in the game at 14-7.
 On Houston's next drive, rookie Darren Perry's INT results in a Gary Anderson FG, narrowing it to 14-10.
 As usual, Rod Woodson is phenomenal, snagging 2 of Warren Moon's 5 interceptions including a HUUUGE drive-ending pick in the end zone.
 With the Oilers leading 24-22 and poised to land the knockout blow at the Steeler 3-yd line, Moon drops back, finds no one open, scrambles right, and with Jerrol Williams draped around his waist, throws a jump ball into the end zone back to his left.
 Rod Woodson leaps up and fields the desperation pass like a rebound 1-yd deep in the end zone, ducks a tackle and then streaks 57 yds through traffic to the Oiler 43-yd line.
 Facing a suddenly dispirited Houston defense, Neal O'Donnell cooly drives the Steelers 43 yds in 5 plays, capping the drive with a game-winning 9-yd TD pass to Adrian Cooper.
-O'Donnell, chosen by Cowher to succeed Bubby Brister, is particularly clutch all afternoon (14 of 23, 223 yds, 2 TD, and perhaps most importantly, 0 Int) and Barry Foster is nearly unstoppable (26 carries, 107 yds, 1 TD).
+Despite coughing up an early fumble/scoop/score that gives Houston their first TD, O'Donnell (chosen by Cowher to succeed Bubby Brister) is particularly clutch all afternoon, hitting 14 of 23 for 223 yds, 2 TDs and perhaps most importantly, 0 Int).
+In his first real start, Barry Foster is nearly unstoppable (26 carries, 107 yds, 1 TD) and sets the tone for his amazing breakout season.
 And although Warren Moon puts up mostly respectable numbers (29 of 45 for 330 yds, 2 TD), his 5 INTs are devastating.
 A fantastic debut to Cowher's head coaching career and a portend of great things to come.

 1992 Steelers 27 vs Jets 10